Founder vs Hired CEO

 This initial grace period is also a good time to challenge projects and processes that might have been considered ‘sacred cows’ while the founder was on seat.
 A degree of caution should be exercised to avoid this deteriorating into complete chaos or undermining the company’s ability to conduct normal business, but in principal it’s a great time to revisit how things work and why.

-Advantages for the company
+Advantages for the Company

 Hired CEOs can be brought in with very different compensation packages, performance targets, and incentives.